Qian Songyan: Late works

 In August the volume “Finger Artist” was published, which consisted of pictures he drew with his fingers.
 He returned to Nanjing in November and painted Pine Trees in Xiangshan.
 In April, while he was dealing with serious health problems, 100 of his works were shown in an exhibition titled "The Latest Works of Qian Songyan" at Jiangsu Art Gallery.

 In June he received an envoy from the Wuxi government.
 He planned to donate 100 of his paintings to the city, as well as his private residence.
 It was decided to convert his house into a memorial building.

-Despite his illness and fragile health, he worked tirelessly to add to his manuscripts and poetic notes.
+Despite his illness and fragile health, he worked to add to his manuscripts and poetic notes.
 Another illustrated book was published in early 1985 and exhibitions in Fujian and Hangzhou followed.
 In April, a representative from Yixing City came to receive his donation of pictures.

 His youngest daughter, Xinmei, organized an exhibition for him at Shandong State Gallery in Jinan in May 1985.
 In mid-May, the film team from the Shanghai film studio made additional recordings for their documentary.
 When his health would allow him, he accompanied the team to many sites including Linggu Temple, MingXiaoling Mausoleum, and Mochou Lake.

 In late May 1985 his health deteriorated rapidly and he died on September 4, 1985, seven days before his 87th birthday.
 On September 11, the memorial service was held in the Jiangsu Party Committee Hall in Nanjing.
 Over 500 mourners came, including representatives from all over China.
 Together with his portrait, his ashes were placed in a shrine, flanked by a melancholy poem:

-A master of his time who understood both tradition and innovation.
-With his hands working and always frugal, he has been an everlasting role model for the people.

-In the years that followed, his works were met with increasing international interest and have been traded by well-known auction houses such as B. Sotheby’s and Christie’s.
+In the years that followed, his works were met with increasing international interest and have been traded by auction houses such as B. Sotheby’s and Christie’s.

 In celebration of his 120 anniversary, the Museum of Qian Songyan was inaugurated in 2019 in his hometown Yixing.